MatthijsKamstra/haxeunity/00setup/example.md

 # Setup Unity and Haxe

-You can use the example made by [Dan Korostelev aka Nadako](https://github.com/nadako): [unity-haxe-helloworld](https://github.com/nadako/unity-haxe-helloworld).
+You can use the example repo made by [Dan Korostelev aka Nadako](https://github.com/nadako): [unity-haxe-helloworld](https://github.com/nadako/unity-haxe-helloworld).
+It's a basic hello world for Unity and Haxe.

 But you can also start from scratch and follow this setup.

 ## Unity

 Open Unity and follow "instructions":

+- Give it a project name: (I used) "SetupUnityHaxe"
+- Use the Template: 3D

 ![](../img/unity/00unity_setup.png)